 Our final article in this pricing strategy series is on price segmentation.
-This is where you offer the same product or services but at different (or unique) prices to different types of customers.
-This pricing strategy has proven to increase overall profit and revenue, especially in industries with high fixed cost structures.
+This strategy is when you offer the same product or services but at different (or unique) prices to different types of customers.
+This pricing strategy has proven to increase overall profit and revenue—especially in industries with high fixed cost structures.

 What is price segmentation?